rezakj/scSeqR/README.md

 # scSeqR v0.99.0
-## We hope to have the official release of versian 1 with final and stable functions in August.
+## We hope to have the official release of version 1 with final and stable functions in August.

 Authors: Alireza Khodadadi-Jamayran and Aristotelis Tsirigos.